drpaneas/igdb-go/README.md

 # igdb-go
-Go library for accessing the IGDB API
+Go library for accessing the IGDB API using command-line